 The above SQLite select statement example gives the output as following

 Following is the syntax of using sqlite select statements to query data from tables in the database.

 [LIMIT integer [(OFFSET|,) integer]]

-If you observe above sqlite select statement syntax we defined all possible ways of using, select statement in our databases to get data based on our requirements.
-We will learn each property in detailed in next chapters.
+If you observe above sqlite select statement syntax we defined all possible ways of using, the select statement in our databases to get data based on our requirements.
+We will learn each property in detail in the next chapters.

 The only required item in a SELECT statement is the result, which can be one of the following:

 Following is the simple example of using sqlite select statement.